JosephJ42/UWE-DSP/README.md

 This folder contain the Python code used to create the SQLite database, as well as the SQLite database

 ## The Mobile Application
-This folder contains the code for final version of artefact, the IdentiFlora Andriod Application
+This folder contains the code for final version of artefact, the IdentiFlora Andriod Application which will need to be accessed in Andriod Studio.